hardin47/website/Math158/Notes/05b-smooth.md

-There are different names for the smoothing functions:  smoothers, loess, lowest (locally weighted scatterplot smoothing).
+There are different names for the smoothing functions:  smoothers, loess, lowess (locally weighted scatterplot smoothing).
 They are all slightly different, and we will investigate some of the nuanced differences.
 Note, however, the goal is to fit a model on $X$ that predicts $E[Y | X]$ which is not necessarily linear in $X$.
 So far in the course, every model fit has been *linear* in the parameters (of said differently, the expected response is a linear function of the explanatory variables, which are sometimes transformed).

 $$E[Y | X] = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \cdots + \beta_{p-1} X_{p-1} = f(X)$$